-A backup is a second copy of all your important files.
-For example, your document, email, password and so on.
+A backup is a second copy of all your important files, for example, your documents, photos, emails, passwords and so on.
 Instead of storing it all in one place, like your computer hard drive, you can keep another copy of everything somewhere safe.
-This article describes 2 ways to back up the data file in Windows 10.
+This article covers six different ways to back up your personal data in Windows 10.

 Tips: If your Windows 10 fails to boot, see How to Backup Your Data without Booting into Windows 10.

 A traditional way to back up personal data is manually copying important files from the computer’s local disk to an external storage device, such as a USB flash drive or removable hard drive.
 This is good for backing up small amounts of data.
 But in terms of huge amounts data, manual copying is a very time-consuming task and can sometimes be error-prone.

 In fact, advanced users, and users who want their data to be backed up automatically and regularly, are using some convenient data backup tools or services from Microsoft Windows.
 Read on for details.

 Online cloud storage like OneDrive is also a good data backup strategy.
 OneDrive is a default app in Windows 10, which can save and automatically sync the personal data on your computer like photos, documents and other files to the Internet.
 Then you can access the backed-up data from any device, anywhere.

 We have previously written a sperate article on how to use OneDrive to back up files on Windows 10.
 So, we won’t repeat it here.
 You can move straight into that article for detailed steps.

 File History is a file backup tool integrated in Windows 10, which can quickly and completely back up your personal files to an external or network drive.
 The most convenient is that you can set how often it automatically saves a copy of your files.
 In addition, it allows you to quickly restore the selected files to the specified location with just one click of a button.